its-nion/ember-engine/README.md

 > My goal is to build a 3D cellular automata app with the engine.

+> Special thanks to @blurrypiano | [Brendan Galea](https://www.youtube.com/channel/UC9pXmjxsQHeFH9vgCeRsHcw) who made a tutorial which i follow step by step to learn more about vulkan

 | Name  | Usage |
 | ------------- | ------------- |
 | C++  | core of the engine  |